 Every week we email a free tip, technique, or strategy about traditional archery or outdoor activities.

 The tips are short, to the point, and cover a wide range of subjects.
-To sign up for the tip of the week, use the sign-up form on the right.
+To sign up for the tip of the week, use the sign-up form below.

 We value your right to privacy, and we will never sell or share your email address with others, nor will we ever send you spam.
 Unsubscribe instructions are included with every tip.

 As summer approaches, bowfishing is a great way to stay in shooting shape and have a little fun at the same time.
 Before long, folks will begin to wonder when the carp will start spawning, and it will be time to go bowfishing again.

 There was a recent thread on the Tradbow.com forum about shiny bow limbs and temporary camoflage options.
 That got me thinking about an easy and affordable way to temporarily cover the limbs of my bow without damaging the beautiful finish

 Hot Enough For Ya?

 We are coming up on the BBQ season and foodborne illness is a huge risk.
 It was recently discovered that sun-warmed raw onions in the potato salad are more likely to cause a belly ache than the mayo that always got the bad rap.

 I carry a 5' kid's sled in my vehicle from September through February, which is my entire bow season.
 After harvesting an animal, I lay it onto the sled, tie it down with cord, and drag it to

 I have been shooting recurves for more than 50 years, and making Flemish bowstrings for decades.
 The other day I was tying on a bowstring nock...